frankwnb/Collaborative-Perception-Datasets-for-Autonomous-Driving/README.md

 - **AutoCastSim** (COOPERNAUT: End-to-End Driving with Cooperative Perception for Networked Vehicles) [[paper](https://arxiv.org/abs/2205.02222)] [[code](https://github.com/hangqiu/AutoCastSim)] [[project](https://utexas.app.box.com/v/coopernaut-dataset)]
 - **Mono3DVLT-V2X** (Mono3DVLT: Monocular-Video-Based 3D Visual Language Tracking) [~~paper~~] [~~code~~] [~~project~~]
 - **RCP-Bench** (RCP-Bench: Benchmarking Robustness for Collaborative Perception Under Diverse Corruptions) [~~paper~~] [~~code~~] [~~project~~]

+## :bookmark:Method and Framework

+This is the content of the "Method and Framework" section.

+## :bookmark:Dataset and Simulator

+This is the content of the "Dataset and Simulator" section.